List of Croatia international footballers: Captains

 Captaincies are composed of FIFA World Cup and UEFA European Championship and each competition's required qualification matches, as well as international friendlies.
 Players are listed by number of appearances as captain, then by chronological order of first captaincy.
 Only matches player started as a captain are counted.
-Statistics correct as of 17 November 2025 and the 2026 FIFA World Cup qualification match against Montenegro.
+Statistics correct as of 27 June 2026 and the FIFA World Cup match against Ghana.